jdidion/jdidion.github.io/content/posts/parsing-with-rust-part1.md

 An intermediate approach between hand-writing and generating a parser is to use a parser combinator framework, which provides a set of primitive functions that can be used to create the lexing and parsing rules and composed into a parser.
 It can be thought of as writing a parser generator where the rules are expressed directly in code, rather than in the meta-language of a grammar.
 This is usually easier than writing a parser completely from scratch, and it tends to result in a parser that is faster than one generated from a grammar.

-I won't go into detail on parser combinators in this post, but if you're interested in this approach you can look at some of the most popular Rust parser combinator libraries:
+We won't get into detail on parser combinators in this series, but if you're interested in this approach you can look at some of the most popular Rust parser combinator libraries:

 * [nom](https://crates.io/crates/nom)
 * [combine](https://crates.io/crates/combine)